WHONET-Development/AMRIE/README.md

 You can install this software on Windows using the command `winget install WHONET.AMRIE` or by downloading the latest release from GitHub.

-There are four sets of needs that the solution aims to support:
+There are three sets of needs that the solution aims to support:
 1. Interactive use through one of the two desktop applications
 2. Command line use
 3. Library integration with an external system